akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold said nothing.

-‘It is not me he wants,’ Beatrice insisted.
-‘It is the hall.
-He would turn us out without a crust or a thread as easily as he would look at his reflection in a bucket.’
+‘There is something not right about that man,’ Beatrice insisted.
+‘It is the hall he wants, and surely he would turn us out without a crust or a thread as easily as he would look at his reflection in a bucket.’

 ‘He is a landowner,’ Harold said.
 ‘These are the things landowners ask.’